 - Kappa Carrageenan – This is the most unusual ingredient and somewhat difficult to obtain.
 A derivative of sea weed, this ingredient is vital because it is what makes the cheese able to go from liquid to solid and back to melted state.
 It’s a wonder ingredient and not widely sold.

-You will also need raw cashews since this is a cashew cheese.
+You will also need raw cashew pieces since this is a cashew cheese.
 Raw cashews get soaked in HOT water, which softens them and makes them easy to blend into a rich, smooth cashew cheese base.

 Steps to make herbed vegan cheese: